To recycle, or not to recycle – that is the question!

 Only the cardboard box they come in can be recycled.
 No matter what the disposable nappies themselves are made of, they need to go into your general waste bin.

 Be A GREAT Sort: Consider going ‘old school’ and use modern cloth nappies instead of disposables.
-(For the time poor, there are nappy laundry services that do the dirty work!).

 4. Batteries

-Whether it’s a small watch battery, general household batteries (like AA, AAA, C, D and 9 volt) or one for a vehicle – no batteries can go into either your recycling or general waste bin.
-Most batteries (except lead acid ones, and those made from lithium and thionyl chloride) need to be taken to your nearest hazardous drop off point or dropped in a dedicated battery recycling bin (many shopping centres and council libraries have these).
-You can often take auto batteries back to the retailer/mechanic you purchased them from too.
+Whether it’s a small watch battery, general household batteries (like AA, AAA, C, D and 9 volt) or one for a vehicle——no batteries can go into either your recycling or general waste bin.
+Most batteries (except lead acid ones, and those made from lithium and thionyl chloride) need to be taken to your nearest hazardous drop off point or dropped in a dedicated battery recycling bin Find your nearest battery drop-off point and drop them off before you shop.

 5. Shredded paper